hinagandhi/AWS-lambda/README.md

 # AWS-lambda

 # Summary:
 Two files are written, the file upload-csv.go is to upload any CSV to s3 bucket which will trigger AWS lambda.
-Second file lambda-function.go is to AWS lambda code that will copy file uploaded to other s3 bucket.
+Second file lambda-function.go is what AWS lambda will do: it will copy file to other s3 bucket.
 This was just a simple code that I wanted to wite to learn about AWS lambda and Go.

 # Steps taken to run AWS lambda:
 1. Add a trigger